 When examining Swedish companies by size, it is noteworthy that small companies, comprising 23 per cent of the sample, constitute the only segment that still views the business climate in Mexico as negative.
 However, 54 per cent of small companies perceive the business climate as positive, with the remaining companies having a neutral perception.
-In contrast, most large companies (68 per cent) perceive the business climate as favorable, with only 32 per cent having a neutral stance.
+In contrast, most large companies (68 per cent) perceive the business climate as favourable, with only 32 per cent having a neutral stance.
 Medium-sized companies, while mostly perceiving the climate as positive, display a slightly more cautious view compared to their larger counterparts, with 43 per cent neutrally poised.

-Analyzing companies by economic activity reveals some interesting insights.
-The professional services and industrial sectors demonstrate overwhelmingly positive perceptions, with only 10 per cent and 5 per cent of companies, respectively, viewing the business climate as poor.
-The consumer sector stands out as the only segment where no unfavorable perception is reported, as 71 per cent of companies in this sector perceive the business climate as good, while the rest take a natural view.
+Analysing companies by economic activity reveals some interesting insights.
+The professional services and industrial sectors demonstrate overwhelmingly positive perceptions, with only 10 per cent and five per cent of companies, respectively, viewing the business climate as poor.
+The consumer sector stands out as the only segment where no unfavourable perception is reported, as 71 per cent of companies in this sector perceive the business climate as good, while the rest take a natural view.
 Lastly, when considering the age of companies, mature companies stand out as the most optimistic, with 67 per cent perceiving the business climate as good and none perceiving it as negative.
 Experienced and newcomer companies display similar views, with 63 per cent and 64 per cent, respectively, perceiving the business climate as positive.
-However, a slightly higher proportion of these companies (11 per cent for experienced and 9 per cent for newcomers) perceive the business climate as poor.
+However, a slightly higher proportion of these companies (11 per cent for experienced and nine per cent for newcomers) perceive the business climate as poor.
 These results show the growing confidence and positive outlook of Swedish companies operating in Mexico.
-Improvements in the business climate are observed in different sectors, reflecting a favorable environment for growth and investment.
+Improvements in the business climate are observed in different sectors, reflecting a favourable environment for growth and investment.
 As Swedish companies navigate the Mexican market, they can take advantage of this stronger business climate to develop stronger partnerships, expand their operations, and contribute to the sustained economic development of both Sweden and Mexico.
 HOW DO YOU PERCEIVE THE CURRENT BUSINESS CLIMATE IN MEXICO?

-Swedish companies are mostly satisfied with the Mexican market conditions related to global trade
+NOTE: The number of respondents for this question was 47.
+"Don't know/Not applicable" responses are included but not shown Swedish companies are mostly satisfied with the Mexican market conditions related to global trade